AdamPayzant/HIST3814_part_three/log.md

 ## Topic Modeling in R

+`./Topic_Model_R`

+Gah, I'm having some annoying issues with using packages for this one.
+I read through the tutorial so I know how it should work and it seems quite interesting, but I want to get other tasks done before I go too far down this debug rabbit hole.

 ## Network Analysis in Python

+`./Network_Analysis_Python`

+So to compare the centrality with the degrees, I initially tried to convert the centrality to a dataframe in the same format as the degrees.
+Pandas is not my strong suit however so I inevitably ran into issues.
+I eventually just gave up and printed the centrality sorted by value (instead of the standard key).
+Through this you can notice that while Ashbel Smith has a higher degree, Anson Jones has a higher centrality.
+After doing this, I then read the next step part of that tutorial  (I really need to be better about following directions for these tutorials).
+However you do it, if I'm understanding it correctly, it means Smith was sending more letters directly while Jones had the larger network.

 ## Webmapping with Leaflet

+`./Leaflet`

 Oh boy, web stuff.
 Last semester when I was applying to jobs in my field for when I graduate, I had one rule: "anything but web".